hjanime/SPADEVizR/README.md

 ```

 # <a name="report"/> 8.
 Generate report
 The `generateReport()` function allows to easily generate a PDF file containing all desired plots.
-In order to select the plots to include in the report, you could provided a character vector containing the names of desired plots to the `plot.names` parameter among:
+A vector combining viewer names and stat objects ('AC', 'DAC', 'CC' and 'CCR) specifying the order of the desired plots can be provided to the `select.plots` parameter among:

  * "[count](#count_viewer_function)" (included by default): Display an representation showing the number of cells for each cluster
  * "[tree](#tree_viewer_function)" (included by default): Display a tree representation showing combined SPADE trees